JDygard/EVO/README.md

 [Back to top](#Table-of-contents)
 ***
 ## Known issues
+### Game is essentially unplayable on very small screens

+The game was designed with accessibility in mind.
+That being said, by the nature of the game, having a very small screen presents very real problems:

+- Putting your finger down on the screen for movement obscures the screen to the point that it is difficult to play normally
+- Accessing the evolution menu elements can be challenging with such a small target to tap

+As the game logic is quite demanding on processor performance by its nature, many devices with very small screens will be unable to run this game anyway.
+***
 ### Game logic breaks down on slow processors
 Because the logic is frame independant, but the physics are frame-bound, when the framerate goes down certain aspects of the game become less consistent.
 One of the most important aspects is the enemy pathing.
 An enemy will select a target and start moving toward it at its maximum thrust setting between frame cycles, while adjusting its path every update cycle.
 When the update cycle is significantly shorter than the framerate, the enemies will simply fly by their intended target and begin circling it.
 This can't really be resolved in a reasonable timeframe.